wfiskz/snaillove-sharing-weekly-technical/README.md

-# snaillove-weekly-technical-sharing
+# snaillove-sharing-weekly-technical
-This is the weekly technical sharing in the company.
+This is the  sharing weekly technical in the company.

 ### #1 2015-10-16(Fri)